Opinion Polarization by Learning from Social Feedback: Conclusion

+Real social networks are not static but evolve in time and may undergo structural changes.
+A natural model extension is therefore to provide agents with the possibility to search for new interaction partners if their opinion deviates from the opinion in their current neighborhood.
+In the framework of reinforcement learning that we propose this can be incorporated in different ways.
+For instance, given their current opinion agents could learn the rewards they can expect from each other agent in the population and base their decisions of whom to interact with on that evaluation.
+In the current setting of binary opinions this would either lead to consensus with all agents strongly supporting one opinion or to a complete bi-separation of the network into two groups strongly supporting different views.
+Other outcomes can be achieved by making network changes costly \citep{Bojanowski2011coordination}.

-On the whole, we believe that linking opinion dynamics with social feedback mechanisms bears a great potential for modeling opinion formation processes in different media settings and the model presented here should be understood as an initial implementation of this paradigm.
+On the whole, we believe that linking opinion dynamics with social feedback mechanisms bears great potential for modeling opinion formation processes in different social settings and the model presented here should be understood as an initial implementation of this paradigm.
+The theory of reinforcement learning in which different behavioral options (opinion expressions in our case) are constantly re-evaluated based on the rewards they give in a certain environment provides a theoretically convenient and very general framework to address a wide variety of questions that are relevant in the science of opinion dynamics.
+Most notably, it shifts the explanatory focus from mechanism of social influence and opinion exchange to the incentives and rewards of opinion expression in different social settings which is becoming more and more germane to understanding opinion exchange processes in social media platforms.